aaron-grau/curic/react/readings/redux_nontech.md

   Actions contain information that can be used to update the store.
 They can be _dispatched_, i.e. sent to the store, in response to user actions or AJAX requests.
+  Typically Redux apps use functions called _action creators_ that return actions.
+  Action creators can take arguments which allow them to customize the data contained in the actions they generate.

 * **Pure function**